 Causes Of Melanoma In Children

 The precise reason why children develop melanoma is unknown.
-But, certain risk factors are known to raise a child’s chance of developing melanoma (2).
+But, certain risk factors are known to raise a child’s chance of developing childhood cancer or melanoma (2).

 - Family history of melanoma

 - Fair skin, light-colored hair, blue eyes, and freckles